-55As in Figure 6, not all control-group workers have data on firm bargaining agreement, and each control group worker is assigned the CBA status of the matched treated worker.
+$^{57}$ As in Figure 6, not all control-group workers have data on firm bargaining agreement, and each control group worker is assigned the CBA status of the matched treated worker.
 This is effectively comparing the treatment effect for without-CBA treated workers to the treatment effect for with-CBA treated workers.
 The number of outsourcing firms without a CBA is relatively small, only 49.
 Additionally, these firms are somewhat smaller-only 2,736 remainers are in the without-CBA group.
-Nevertheless, the findings are suggestive of a difference in earnings effect, and there is no evidence of a pre-trend for either surprising.
-There is no apparent pre-trend, suggesting that the effect is due to outsourcing.
-In fact, this result is consistent with outsourcing potentially putting pressure on remaining workers' wages in the absence of a bargaining agreement.
-Doellgast and Green (2007) and Goldschmidt and Schmieder (2017) describe how the threat of outsourcing could result in lower wages for some workers.
+Nevertheless, the findings are suggestive of a difference in earnings effect, and there is no evidence of a pre-trend for either group.

-These findings provide direct evidence of the role of unions in fairness and wage compression.
-(Pencavel, 1991; Biasi and Sarsons, 2020) The results are largely consistent with a model of unions compressing wages within the firm.
-However, this wage compression is due to the need for workers to vote on agreements.
-Following the model of Frandsen (2012), workers at the bottom end of the wage distribution receive more rents.
+rents.
 The findings demonstrate the important role that union-mediated collective bargaining plays in the German labor market.
 The presence of CBA allows for remainers receive higher rents.
 Without a union, firms can effectively pressure workers into lower wages.
 While it is possible for rent sharing to exist without unionization, as in the standard intra-firm bargaining models, these results demonstrate that unions allow workers to capture rents during outsourcing decisions.
 It is also possible that there are other mechanisms which explain these results.
 I discuss these alternative mechanisms in the next section.